HarryZ10/tiktok-downloader/README.md

 Double click the TikTokDownloader Unix EXE.
 THIS will bring up a GUI and a terminal.
 You ignore the terminal.

+OR

+You can open terminal and run it by command.

 ### Using the GUI
 1. Click "Browse" to select your JSON file (from TikTok data export)
 2. Configure settings: